• Skip to primary navigation

 Nervous system infections

-If a viral or fungal infection attacks the nervous system, symptoms like head pressing can appear.
+Symptoms like head pressing can appear if a viral or fungal infection attacks the nervous system.
 The rabies virus, for example, enters a cat’s nervous tissue and travels to the brain.
 Within 12-48 hours, neurological issues like muscle twitching can occur.
 Fungal infections can affect cats similarly by invading the tissue surrounding the eye.
 This can lead to blindness or struggles with balance.

 Stroke

-In the event of a stroke, a cat’s brain is deprived of oxygen, damaging neurons and impairing their function.
+In the event of a stroke, a cat’s brain does not get enough oxygen, damaging neurons and impairing their function.
 When the damage takes place in a cat’s forebrain, they can experience head pressing along with a dip in alertness, loss of eye reflexes, weakness, circling, and seizures.

 Cat is sick and laying down